Frans-L/Hack-of-War/README.md

 ## Features

-The game has a own game engine.
+The game has its own game engine.
 The engine has custom e.g collision and object engine and crowd pathfinding.
-Simply, the reason why the game doesn't use premade collision or object engines was just to learn more :)

 Here is a clip from the crowd pathfinding: